tom-howard/ros2/docs/course/part1.md

     This should output something similar to the following: <a name="no-exec-perms"></a>

     ``` { .txt .no-copy }
-    ~/ros2_ws/src/part1_pubsub/scripts
-    > ls -l
-    total 4
-    -rwxr-xr-x 1 student student 339 MMM DD HH:MM minimal_node.py
+    -rwxr-xr-x 1 student student 1500 MMM DD HH:MM minimal_node.py
     -rw-r--r-- 1 student student    0 MMM DD HH:MM publisher.py
+    -rwxrwxr-x 1 student student  816 MMM DD HH:MM stop_me.py
     ```
     ***

-    This confirms that the file exists, and the `0` in the middle of the bottom line there indicates that the file is empty (i.e. its current size is 0 bytes), which is what we'd expect.
+    This confirms that the `publisher.py` file exists, and the `0` on that line indicates that the file is empty (i.e. its current size is 0 bytes), which is what we'd expect.

 1. We therefore now need to open the file and add content to it.
 We'd recommend using Visual Studio Code (VS Code) as an IDE for this course.
 Launch VS Code and access your ROS 2 environment (how you do this will vary based on how you have ROS installed on your machine).